Hospital for Special Surgery: 1940–1979

-1980–Present
+1980–2019

 In 1980, a major hospital expansion doubled the number of operating rooms from four to eight, with designated areas for performing total joint procedures.
 The expansion added the Belaire Building to its main campus.
 In 1987, the hospital added the Division of Pediatric Rheumatology.
 In 1988, HSS was designated a Multipurpose Arthritis and Musculoskeletal Diseases Center by the National Institutes of Health.
 Five years later, the NIH designated HSS as a Specialized Center of Research for the Study of Systemic Lupus Erythematosus.
 In 1989, the hospital opened a new facility on 73rd Street in Manhattan funded by the Dana Foundation, to house the biomechanics laboratory and to provide custom-made prosthetic limb and orthotics services.

 In 1990, Dr. Andrew J. Weiland was appointed the ninth Surgeon-in-Chief.
 In 1991, HSS added two new ambulatory operating rooms and a 10-bed postoperative care unit.
 In the same year, the Department of Physiatry was established.
 The Barbara Volker Center for Women with Rheumatic Diseases was founded in 1997.

 In 2000, HSS was awarded the first New York State Department of Health Patient Safety Award.

 In 2015, the AIM Laboratory for Foot and Ankle Research was established.
 The laboratory is centered around a six-degrees-of-freedom robotic platform.

+In 2016, surgeons and researchers from Hospital for Special Surgery developed the shortened Knee Injury and Osteoarthritis Outcome Score for Joint Replacement (KOOS, JR.) to create a faster patient survey for individuals undergoing total knee replacement.

+In 2018, HSS piloted a telehealth rehabilitation program called HSS@Home for postoperative patients who underwent total knee or total hip arthroplasty.

 During the COVID-19 pandemic, HSS served as an emergency room for all of NYC for people with injuries in order to prevent them from having to go to the usual emergency rooms, which were overwhelmed with COVID patients.
 HSS shut down all nonessential care during the pandemic and proactively volunteered to temporarily convert two ORs into Covid wards for a period of time, while also taking on non-COVID medical-surgical patients from neighboring Weill Cornell.

+2020-Present

+HSS expanded HSS@Home across the entire hospital in 2020.

 In 2021, HSS broke ground on a new 12-story building over FDR Drive at 71st Street, funded by a gift from the Anna-Maria and Stephen Kellen Foundation.
 HSS received Magnet Recognition for nursing excellence in 2002, 2007, 2011, 2016, and 2021.

+In 2022, HSS spun out RightMove Health as a standalone telehealth physical therapy company.

+In 2025, HSS and General Atlantic Partners acquired Legent Health.

-HSS has ranked No. 1 in orthopedics nationally for 15 consecutive years, and ranked No. 3 in rheumatology by U.S. News & World Report in 2024–2025.
+HSS has ranked No. 1 in orthopedics nationally for 17 consecutive years (2010-2027), and ranked No. 3 in rheumatology by U.S. News & World Report in 2024–2027.

 Bryan T. Kelly, MD was appointed President and CEO of HSS in 2023.
 Kelly is the hospital's first surgeon-in-chief to become CEO.